apolanc2/Project1/README.md

 To access the **NHL records** please use the *nhlRecords* function.
 There is one required argument this is the name of the endpoint and an optional argument as well.
 The optional argument is to call in a specific franchise ID number.
 Using this created function I accessed franchise, franchise-team-totals, franchise-season-records, franchise-goalie-records, and franchise-skater-records.
 ## Stats
 To access the **NHL stats** please use the *nhlStats* function.
 There are technically no required arguments for this function.
-If used without arugments it will take all of the stats data unmodified.
+If used without arguments it will take all of the stats data unmodified.
 For modifications set modify equal to your desired modification.
 In addition to this, some modifiers allow further modifying for teamID and season. to capture a specific team, please set teamID equal desired ID number.
 If specific seasons are desired set season equal to desired season year.
 If multpiple seasons are desired please identify all season years side by side without spaces.
 For example if you are interested in 2015 and 2016 then season="20152016".
 ## Wrapper Function
 To access either of the above functions a wrapper function was created.
 If you are looking for records set interest to your desired endpoint.